JacobDemm/Populous_Countries/README.md

 ## ⭐ Why This Project Matters

 Understanding population trends is critical for healthcare planning, urban development, economics, and public policy.
-This analysis demonstrates strong data wrangling, visualization, and statistical reasoning skills relevant to data science roles.
+This analysis demonstrates strong data wrangling, visualization, and statistical reasoning skills relevant to use in future data problems and projects.